 50 years ago Marilyn Monroe stepped out of the dream and into eternity.
 Her extravagant fulfillment of a childhood guardian’s fuzzy fantasies had taken her on a journey both harrowing and exhilarating, but her life would come to no fairytale ending.
 Only with death would come transcendence, and the mythical being she so carefully fashioned and brought to vibrant life lives on, unforgettable and bewitching.

 The Lady Eve lives in Northern California and works in TV.
 Her blog posts have won CiMBA Awards from the Classic Movie Blog Association and been reprinted in newspapers and magazines.
-She is currently hosting “A Month of VERTIGO,” an event in which 11 bloggers are taking turns blogging on Hitchcock’s masterpiece, at http://eves-reel-life.blogspot.com.
+You can read more of her movie musings at http://eves-reel-life.blogspot.com.